jmcano50/OpsReadingNotes/401reading7.md

     - Stored Files: Documents, photos, and videos on your computer hard drive.
     - Emails: Emails and documents saved in your inbox on an email server.
     - Cloud Storage Data: Files and documents saved in the cloud (Google Drive, Dropbox, and iCloud).
-    - Database Records: Data stored in databases used by various application, whether on your local machine or on a server.
+    - Database Records: Data stored in databases used by various applications, whether on your local machine or on a server.
     - Backup Data: Data that is backed up and stored on external hard drives, USB drives, or cloud backup services.

 2. **Explain the role data encryption with regards to the CIA triad.**